malsf21/omun.ca/_docs/content.md

+---
+layout: doc
+title: Content
+type: Content
+description: A set of guides for all types of content on the website, except ones that are covered in their own article.
+---
 # Editing Content

 Most of the content on this website is displayed as plaintext in the file structure, which makes it very simple to edit, even without coding knowledge.
 Let's go over how to edit some of the more common pages on the OMUN website.